SRIRAMRAJESHKUMAR/ERP-SYSTEM-BASED-ON-REACT/README.md

-To edit a product, click on the "Edit" button next to the product you want to edit.
-Update the information and click "Save".
+To modify a product, select the "Edit" button adjacent to the item you wish to update.
+Amend the details as needed, then finalize by selecting "Save".

 ### Adding a New Product

 ![Screenshot 2024-03-22 152724](https://github.com/SRIRAMRAJESHKUMAR/ERP-SYSTEM-BASED-ON-REACT/assets/148368517/02ca0132-7962-468a-8512-6cd445b8a965)

-To add a new product, click on the "Add Product" button, fill in the required fields, and click "Save".
+To introduce a new product, simply select the "Add Product" button, complete the necessary fields, and then press "Save" to finalize.
 ### ORDER PAGE

 ![Screenshot 2024-03-22 152832](https://github.com/SRIRAMRAJESHKUMAR/ERP-SYSTEM-BASED-ON-REACT/assets/148368517/c9cf8ba8-8fba-48d2-97fe-b0ce4e237cbd)

-On the Orders page, you can view order details, update order status, and delete orders.
+On the Orders page, you have the capability to access order details, modify order status, and remove orders as needed.

 ### Viewing Order Details

 ![Screenshot 2024-03-22 152913](https://github.com/SRIRAMRAJESHKUMAR/ERP-SYSTEM-BASED-ON-REACT/assets/148368517/89fdeebc-dcaa-4db5-9a69-b36b47e40b14)

-On the Orders page, you can view details of each order by clicking on the "View Details" button.
+To access the specifics of each order, simply click on the "View Details" button located on the Orders page.

 ### Updating Order Status

-You can update the status of an order to "Shipped" by clicking the "Ship" button.
+To mark an order as "Shipped," simply select the "Ship" button.
 ### Order Calender view

 ![Screenshot 2024-03-22 154011](https://github.com/SRIRAMRAJESHKUMAR/ERP-SYSTEM-BASED-ON-REACT/assets/148368517/070a030f-c8e2-419a-b577-c2360b26de50)

-You can view and display the order with expected delivery date by clicking  a particular date on a calender
+To view the order along with its expected delivery date, simply click on a specific date on the calendar.